arvimal/BootCamp/003-Operating-System-Concepts/02-File-and-Directory-Management.md

 #### 6.2.1. inode object

+The `inode` object represents an individual file or directory.

 #### 6.2.2. superblock object

+The `superblock` object represents an entire filesystem.
+It carries information about the filesystem.

 #### 6.2.3. dentry object

+The `dentry` object represents an individual directory entry.
+This is used to point to each entries (file / directory) under a folder.

 #### 6.2.4. file object

+The `file` object represents an open file.

 #### 6.2.5. inode_operations object